WebOfTrustInfo/verifiable-news/sketchpad.md

     GsutPTLzvueMWmFhwYmfIFpbBu95t501+rSLHIEuujM/+PXr9Cky6Ed+W3JT24="
   }
 ```
-A template may also indicate a list of its variables and acceptable schema per variable.
+A template may also indicate a list of its variables and the schema acceptable per variable.

 A [template processor](https://en.wikipedia.org/wiki/Template_processor) (also known as a template engine or template parser) is software designed to combine templates with a data model to produce result documents.

-Utilization of templates involves referencing a specific template and providing values for its variables:
+Utilization of templates involves referencing a specific template and providing a data model:
 ```json
 {
   "template": {